documentcloud/documentcloud/app/views/help/eng/api.markdown

 # The DocumentCloud API

 DocumentCloud's API allows users to search, upload, edit, and organize documents.
-In addition, an oEmbed service provides ways for developers to xxx.
+In addition, an oEmbed service provides easy embedding of documents.

 ## Contents